pinterb/ansible-bootstrap/roles/user/README.md

 ## user password

 The Ansible user module requires an encypted password.
-To generate a crypted password find your self a Linux server and execute the following command:
+To generate a crypted password, find yourself a Linux server and execute the following command:

     openssl passwd -salt VKxa37iq78 -1 bit3m3